-There are more than 21k pictures on Instagram with the hashtag #YogaInDubai, so we’re not surprised at the amount of new yoga studios constantly popping up in our city.
+There are more than 62k pictures on Instagram with the hashtag #YogaInDubai, so we’re not surprised at the number of new yoga studios constantly popping up in our city.

 If you’re looking for a guide to the best yoga studios in the emirate to check out, here it is.
 We’ve attended yoga classes all around the city, and these are hands down our favourites!